-Covid-19
+Covid-19 and Brexit

-The COVID-19 pandemic started close to our financial year end and for 2019/20 and throughout this financial year.

-it has not had a major financial impact, with any direct expenditure incurred (e.g PPE) being charged to the Covid-19 grant direct in Worcestershire County Council.
-All expenditure and income as a result of Covid-19 has been included in the financial statements and this amounted to £931k which has been reimbursed by the Council.
-WCF staff were not furloughed and WCF did not make any claims in respect of furlough schemes during the COVID-19 Pandemic.
+The COVID-19 pandemic was still prevalent throughout the financial year, however, it has not had a major financial impact.
+We have learnt to adapt our service delivery accordingly with the introduction of hybrid working and investment in technology to ensure the business is efficient and effective as possible.
+Direct expenditure incurred (e.g investment in our office space and equipment) was charged to the Covid-19 grant directly in Worcestershire County Council.
+All expenditure and income as a result of Covid-19 has been included in the financial statements and this amounted to £569k which has been fully reimbursed by the Council.

-The effect of Brexit is likely to be minimal for WCF.
+The effect of Brexit continues to be minimal for WCF.
 WCF does not trade directly with Europe so it should have no direct effect on our revenue.
 Brexit may have a slight impact on our ability to recruit dependent on the final agreements over free movement of employees from Europe.
 The care industry is a recruiter of European workers and any reduction in the "pool" of workers available may see pressure put on our ability to recruit or increase the cost of agency staff.